-Couple that effect with the overall zeal to keep all silver coins from circulation during the mid 1960s, when people hoarded coins which contained any trace of silver, and you’ll easily see how half dollars in circulation became a thing of the past.
+Couple that effect with the overall zeal to keep all silver coins from circulation during the mid 1960s, when people hoarded coins which contained any trace of silver, and you can easily see how half dollars in circulation became a thing of the past.

 The United States Mint made 100s of millions of Kennedy half dollars.
 Production remained high overall through much of the 1970s.
-By the time the 1980s entered, half dollar use had essentially stopped across much of the country.
-The numbers of Kennedy half dollars being made declined.
+By the time the 1980s entered, half dollar use had essentially stopped across much of the country — and the numbers of Kennedy half dollars being made declined.

 - 1964 was the only year Kennedy half dollars were struck in the 90% silver format.

-- From 1965 through 1970, Kennedy half dollars were made of a 40% silver composition; by the way, 1970 Kennedy half dollars were made only for mint sets, though some have entered circulation later on.
+- From 1965 through 1970, Kennedy half dollars were made of a 40% silver composition.
+(By the way, 1970 Kennedy half dollars were made only for mint sets, though some have entered circulation.)

 - Beginning in 1971, Kennedy half dollars made for circulation were struck in a copper-nickel clad composition.